TomJS14/TomJS14/README.md

 I've been managing system transformation projects over the last few years and having always had a keen interest in technology and a thirst for knowledge, I'm thrilled to have found a new passion in programming, while using the Odin project for my learning journey.

 If i'm not working or studying, you'll find me with my two dogs Frank & Pablo.
-Failing that, I'll be at the gym, Jiu Jitsu or somewhere travelling!
+Failing that, I'll be at the gym, Jiu Jitsu or hopefully somewhere travelling!